nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 edit e9 on tmr to next monday | edit the start date and end date of event e9.

 > When editting an event, you can either edit just the start date alone or the end date alone or both.
-> But if you wish to convert to an event from a task, `on NEW_START_DATETIME` is no longer optional, as will be shown below.
+> But if you wish to convert to an event from a task, `on|from NEW_START_DATETIME` is no longer optional, as will be shown below.

 <br>